Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 });
 ```

-Fliplet apps on mobile devices attempt to connect to the offline bundled data sources by default.
+Fliplet apps on mobile devices attempt to connect to the **offline bundled data sources by default**.
 You can optionally prevent a data source from being bundled by editing its settings in Fliplet Studio, but this can also be custom coded when connecting to the data source.

 Providing the `offline: false` parameter instructs the JS API to only connect to the live online data source to Fliplet APIs: